jbn1995/Deploy-Multiple-sites-k8s-ingress/README.md

     Host-Based Routing: Configure an Ingress resource to route traffic based on hostnames.

 Create a TLS Secret with your SSL certificate and private key.

+### Jenkins:
+	You can also use Jenkins to automate the deployment process into kubernetes environment by used 'Jenkinsfile'

 ### Notes: